geffzhang/store-modular-monolith/Modules/Identity/src/OnlineStore.Modules.Identity.Infrastructure/readme.md

 # Migration

-For Generating migration files we can use bellow command or for init database based on our DBContext Models we can use of `await identityContext.Database.EnsureCreatedAsync()` that onlt create database base on our model and if database exists before it dosn't do anything.
+For Generating migration files we can use bellow command or for init database based on our DBContext Models we can use of `await identityContext.Database.EnsureCreatedAsync()` that only create database base on our model and if database exists before it dosn't do anything.

 ``` bash
  dotnet ef migrations add Init --context IdentityDbContext